Website Security Attacks

-New approaches of cyber attacks are coming out every other day.
+New approaches to cyberattacks are coming out every other day.
 This is causing companies, groups, and people to consider security important now more than they ever have before.
-This demands the need for implementing technology towards more strong and safety techniques and practices towards web applications.
+This demands the need for implementing technology towards more strong and safe techniques and practices towards web applications.

 The Goal of Website Hackers